Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Extensions and Discussions

 The proof of Proposition \ref{prop: upper bound, JacobiPre} will be given in Appendix \ref{appen: proof of Jacobi Pre upper bound}.
 The proof is almost the same as the proof of Proposition \ref{prop: upper bound} except that we should replace matrix $A$ and its lower triangular part $\Gamma$ by the Jacobi-preconditioned versions.
 By taking a closer look into the proof, we find that Jacobi-preconditioning is naturally ``embedded'' in C-CD \footnote{The Jacobi-preconditioning is also embedded in R-CD, but if we pick the coordinates with probability proportional to $A_{ii}$, the preconditioning effect disappears. }.
 This is not surprising since in the update rule \eqref{cyclic CD update} we need to scale the diagonals $A_{ii}$ at each step, which is similar to Jacobi-preconditioning (but not the same).
 Therefore, we can think of $\hat{\kappa}$ as a more appropriate parameter to characterize the complexity of C-CD than the original condition number $\kappa$.

 Proposition \ref{prop: upper bound, JacobiPre} implies the following upper bound

-where $\hat{L}_1 = 1$ since all diagonal entries of matrix $ \hat{A}$ are $1$.
-This upper bound reduces to the upper bound \eqref{upper bound of complexity, kappa} for the equal-diagonal case since $ \hat{A} = A/L_1 $ in that case.
+where $\hat{L}_{\avg} $ is the average of the diagonal entries of $A$, and it equals $1$ since all diagonal entries of matrix $ \hat{A}$ are $1$.
+For the equal-diagonal case, this upper bound reduces to the upper bound \eqref{upper bound of complexity, kappa} since $\hat{A}$ is just a scaled version of $A$.
 Comparing this bound with \eqref{upper bound of complexity, Lmin} which also holds for the non-equal-diagonal case, we find that the $L_{\avg}/L_{\min}$ factor disappears here (since this ratio equals $1$ for the Jacobi-preconditioned matrix).
 This can be explained as that the factor $L_{\avg}/L_{\min}$ is absorbed into the new condition number $\hat{\kappa}$; in fact, it is straightforward to prove

 thus the upper bound $ \tO\left( n^3 \hat{\kappa} \right) $ immediately implies an upper bound $ \tO\left( n^3 \kappa \frac{L_{\max}}{ L_{\min}} \right) $ that is slightly weaker than the first bound in \eqref{upper bound of complexity, Lmin}.
 It is not easy to explicitly compare the second bound of \eqref{upper bound of complexity, JacobiPre} and the second bound of \eqref{upper bound of complexity, Lmin}.